hamiltop/MongoLiteDB/README.md

     should make a copy of object on insert should allow batch inserts find
+    should support querying nested documents
-    should support multiple keyword conditions
+    should return empty set if nested documents do not exist should support multiple keyword conditions
     $or operator
       should return entries that match either condition should allow multiple conditions that are anded together should allow nested $or
     $nor operator
-      should return entries that do not match any of the conditions (PENDING: just haven't done it yet)
+      should return entries that do not match any of the conditions
     $and operator
-      should return entries that match all of the conditions (PENDING: there's an implicit $and already and I don't want to take the time to do the explicit one yet)
+      should return entries that match all of the conditions
     $in operator
       should return entries that match any of the values
     $nin operator